rahul22mrk/job-discovery-platform/docs/architecture/scalability.md

         ≠
     Discovery Workload

-User requests should remain fast even when the system is processing thousands of external pages.
+A large number of web pages being processed should not make normal user API requests slow.

-That separation is one of the most important scalability decisions in the product.
+Similarly, a spike in user traffic should not automatically cause uncontrolled crawling of external websites.

 ---

-# 36. Final Principle
+# 40. Final Principle

-The system should grow like this:
+The platform should evolve like this:

     Simple
        ↓